FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/ready-events.md

 **NOTE**
 We recommend putting the `ff-communication` element right after the `body` tag.
 This way no one can mess up the order.

-It's advisable to add a comment explaining this requirement.
+It is advisable to add a comment explaining this requirement.